kakaroto/Beyond20/docs/discord.md

 As owner of a server, you can send the command `!beyond20 secret` in any channel where the bot has joined, and it will reply with a secret key that allows you to **send rolls to that specific channel**.
 You may share that key with your players so they can also send rolls to that channel.

 You can also mention a specific channel or user for the rolls to be sent to, as well as a separate channel or user for whispers to be sent to it by adding arguments to that command.
 For example, to send to the `#beyond20-rolls` channel, you could do `!beyond20 secret #beyond20-rolls` and to send whispers to a `#whisper-rolls` channel, you would do `!beyond20 secret #beyond20-rolls whisper #whisper-rolls`.
-You can also use `!beyond20 secret #party-channel whisper @DMUser` for example.
+You can also use `!beyond20 secret #party-channel whisper @DMUser` for example to send whispers to `@DMUser` directly.

 If you are not a server owner, you can send the command `secret` in a Direct Message to the bot and the secret key you will receive will allow it to send rolls to you directly in private.
 As a DM, you could share it with your party members to get rolls sent to you as whispers.

 ## 3 - Set the Discord Secret Key in Beyond 20

 The Beyond 20 browser extension now needs to know where to send the rolls.
-Click the Beyond 20 options menu (the icon in the browser's address bar), then `More Options`, then scroll down towards the end of the list of options for the Discord Secret Key field, just below the Discord logo and paste the key there.
+Click the Beyond 20 options menu (the icon in the browser's address bar), then `More Options`, then scroll down towards the end of the list of options for the `Discord Default Destination Channel` option, just below the Discord logo.

+Click on the dropdown list and select "Add new Channel", then enter a friendly name to remember the channel by (could be "Monday Group" or "#my-beyond20-channel" for example), click `OK` then enter the secret key then `OK` again.

-Save your settings, and you're good to go!
+You can add as many Discord destinations as you like, then select the one you want to send all your default rolls to, save your settings, and you're good to go!

+Note that you can also override the Discord destination channel on a per-character basis, which is practical if you have multiple groups and want the right character to send their rolls to the appropriate channel.
+Simply set the override in the per-character settings by clicking the Beyond20 icon on the character sheet page.

 # Important notes